-Limarko laivininkystės kompanija AB, following Article 21 paragraph 3 of the Law on Securities of the Republic of Lithuania and item 24.5 of the Listing Rules of NASDAQ OMX Vilnius, discloses its compliance with the Governance Code, approved by NASDAQ OMX Vilnius for the companies listed on the regulated market, and its specific provisions.
+Limarko shipping company AB, following Article 21 paragraph 3 of the Law on Securities of the Republic of Lithuania and item 24.5 of the Listing Rules of NASDAQ OMX Vilnius, discloses its compliance with the Governance Code, approved by NASDAQ OMX Vilnius for the companies listed on the regulated market, and its specific provisions.
 In the event of non-compliance with the Code or with certain provisions thereof, it must be specified which provisions are not complied with and the reasons of non-compliance.

-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLIC ABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should optimizing over time shareholder value. be to opera te in common interests of all the shareholders by 1.1.
+PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be to open shareholder value. rate in comm on interests of all the shareholders by optimizing over time 1.1.
 A company should adopt and make public the company's development strategy and objectives by clearly declaring how the company intends to meet the interests of its shareholders and optimize shareholder value.
 Yes The company prepares and on a yearly basis reviews its expansion strategy, the main aspects of which are disclosed in notices on material events, annual and interim reports.
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives in view of the need to optimize shareholder value.
 Yes 1.3.
 A company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
 Yes 1.4.
 A company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected.
-Yes between the company's bodies, protection of the shareholders' interests.
-2.1.
-Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
-The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
-No The Supervisory Board is not formed in the Company.
-2.2.
-A collegial management body is responsible for the strategic management of the company and performs other key functions of corporate governance.
-A collegial supervisory body is responsible for the effective supervision of the company's management bodies.
-Yes Collegial management body - the Board - is responsible for strategic management of the company.
-2.3.
-Where a company chooses to form only one collegial body, it is recommended that it should be a supervisory body, i.e. the supervisory board.
-In such a case, the supervisory board is responsible for the effective monitoring of the functions performed by the company's chief executive officer.
-No See Commentary to Recommendation 2.1. above 2.4.
-The collegial supervisory body to be elected by the general shareholders' meeting should be set up and should act in the manner defined in Principles III and IV.
-Where a company should decide not to set up a collegial supervisory body but rather a collegial management body, i.e. the board, Principles III and IV should apply to the board as long as that does not contradict the essence and purpose of this body.
-1 Yes
+Yes

-Principle II: The corporate governance framework Principle II: The corporate governance Iramework
+Principle II: The corporate governance framework